-6.2 EXTRA MURAL RESEARCH
+6.2 EXTRA-MURAL RESEARCH

-Central Council for Research in Unani Medicine, apart from its intra-mural research activities, is vested with support programme of extra mural research (EMR), which is implemented by the Department of AYUSH.
+Central Council for Research in Unani Medicine, apart from its intra-mural research activities, is vested with support programme of extra-mural research (EMR), which is implemented by the Ministry of AYUSH.
 The Council is the Secretariat for scrutiny and evaluation of EMR projects through internal scrutiny committee.
 In this initiative, accredited scientific and medical institutions are supported to undertake project-based research studies in prioritized areas of Unani Medicine.
-Fifty-two projects awarded under this programme pertain to drug research, pharmacological evaluation, pre-clinical and clinical studies etc. The objectives of extra mural research programme are as follows:
+The 56 projects awarded under this programme pertain to drug research, pharmacological evaluation, pre-clinical and clinical studies, etc. The objectives of extra-mural research programme are as follows:

-• To develop Research and Development (R & D)-based AYUSH drugs for prioritized diseases;
+- To develop Research and Development (R & D)-based AYUSH drugs for prioritized diseases; - To develop evidence-based support on the efficacy of AYUSH drugs and therapies;